 4. Fraud & Forgery Risks – 50% of artworks in circulation may be forged or misattributed, requiring expert verification.

-While art offers high returns and portfolio stability, it demands long-term commitment, expertise, and careful selection to maximize gains.
+Art offers high returns and portfolio stability, but it demands long-term commitment, real expertise, and careful selection to maximize your gains.

 how to invest in art